 from:vote_leave OR from:leaveeuofficial OR from:primeminister

-- We do not currently subscribe to the Gnip "profile" enhancements.
+- We do not currently subscribe to the Gnip "profile" keywords (such as profile_country, profile_region, and profile_geo).
 Attempting to use them will return an error.

 Scenario: Apple iPhone Encryption